pranshugaba/hugo-website/content/now/index.md

 ## TIFR

 I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tcs.tifr.res.in/).
-I am attending the following courses this semester:
-- Algebra and Computation
-- Computational Complexity
-- Logic, Games, and Automata (from CMI)
-- Algebraic Automata Theory (from CMI)
+I am currently reading papers to decide a research problem to work on.

 ## Learning